Associate (ACIfA)

 If you are currently a Student or Affiliate member, or have had a recent career break, please provide what you can.

-Application fees are payable via ClearAccept (we cannot take American Express) or by invoice and can be paid by the applicant or their employer (please check before applying).
+Application fees are payable via ClearAccept (we cannot take American Express) or by invoice, and can be paid by the applicant or their employer (please check before applying).

-If you have any problems when paying please select invoice in order to submit your application and email membership [at] archaeologists.net.
+If you have any problems when paying, please select ‘invoice’ in order to submit your application and email membership [at] archaeologists.net.

-Applicants are encouraged to use the Statement of competence template (Word) template to apply.
+We encourage applications to use the Statement of competence template (Word) template to apply.

 Statement examples